“ I believe that confidence stems from the soul. ”

 I will never stop learning!
 Adam Federico from AJF Salon says "Evolve or Dissolve."
 And I believe that to be very true in any arena but especially in the hair industry.
 Education is crucial and I am grateful to have had the opportunity to be educated by some very talented humans.

 But, out of all the education I have attended, my most inspiring teachers are those closest to me.
-After three incredible years at Bird and Bull Salon, I now find myself at yet another inspiring salon, The Coterie.
-I learn so much from my team and I am constantly inspired by the ones sitting in my chair.
+After three incredible years at Bird and Bull Salon, I have now opened my very own private salon studio in Sacramento where I am constantly inspired by the ones sitting in my chair.
 You.
 You always encourage me to see the world from a different perspective and that is what keeps me hairdressing.
 That is what keeps my passion alive.
 Thank you for always being my greatest teachers!

 It would be years later that I would actually attend cosmetology school at Paul Mitchell.
 But once there, I'd realized I was home.
 I had finally found my people and I was obsessed.
 I came early, I stayed late.
 I observed and absorbed as much as I could.
 I graduated as valedictorian, which I didn't even know was a thing in cosmetology school but I took it and ran.
 Because for the first time in my life, I felt smart.
 Very smart.
 I got it.
 I understood the science and art behind it.
 And I craved more.
 I had finally found my passion.